keyrunHORNET/date_picker_converter/README.md

 # Nepali Date picker Converter
 [![](https://jitpack.io/v/keyrunHORNET/date_picker_converter.svg)](https://jitpack.io/#keyrunHORNET/date_picker_converter)

- This work is the derivative of [Material Date Time Picker](https://github.com/wdullaer/MaterialDateTimePicker),in the original work calender of a date picker is based on the [Gregorian Calendar](https://en.wikipedia.org/wiki/Gregorian_calendar), but this tries to offer you a calendar based on [Bikram Sambat](https://en.wikipedia.org/wiki/Vikram_Samvat).
+ This work is the derivative of [Material Date Time Picker](https://github.com/wdullaer/MaterialDateTimePicker), in the original work,  calender of a date picker is based on the [Gregorian Calendar](https://en.wikipedia.org/wiki/Gregorian_calendar), but this tries to offer you a calendar based on [Bikram Sambat](https://en.wikipedia.org/wiki/Vikram_Samvat).
  The library uses the code from the [Material Date Time Picker](https://github.com/wdullaer/MaterialDateTimePicker) as a base and tweaked it to fill the need for Nepali Calendar System with the extra feature of converting Gregorian(AD) date to Nepali(BS) and Vice versa.